House of Jaqeli: History

 "Jaqeli", literally meaning "of/from Jaqi", was originally a territorial epithet.
 The family received this name from the castle of Jaqi on the Jaqis-tsqali, one of the left affluents of the Mtkvari (Kura) (now in Turkey).
 The Jaqeli traced their origin to the late 9th-century nobleman Beshken, of the Chorchaneli, whose descendants possessed the valleys of Jaqi, Postkhovi (modern Posof, Turkey), and Uraveli (near Akhaltsikhe, Georgia).
-The title "Jaqeli" first appears in the names of Beshken (I), lord (eristavi) of Tukharisi, and Murvan, lord of Q'ueli and Beshken's possible son.
-Beshken (II), Murvan's possible son, died fighting the Seljuk Turks in Javakheti in 1118.
+The title "Jaqeli" first appears in the names of Beshken I, lord (eristavi) of Tukharisi, and Murvan, lord of Q'ueli and Beshken's possible son.
+Beshken II, Murvan's possible son, died fighting the Seljuk Turks in Javakheti in 1118.
 From the 1050s to the 1190s, the Jaqeli took part in several feudal uprisings against the Bagratid kings of Georgia.

 Eventually, under the queen Tamar of Georgia (1184-1213), the family, in the person of Botso, fell in dishonor, and the title of Jaqeli as well as most of their possessions passed to their relatives of the House of Tsikhisjvari (Tsikhisjvreli), also a Chorchaneli offshoot.
 The dispossessed family of Botso Jaqeli came to be known as Botsosdze, last heard of with Memna, who died during the defense of Tbilisi against the Khwarezmid ruler Jalal ad-Din Manguberdi in 1226; and with his brother Botso.

 With Ivane-Qvarqvare of Tsikhisjvari (fl. c.
 1195-1247), enfeoffed by Queen Tamar of Botso's titles and possessions, the new line of the Jaqeli dynasty emerged.
 It attained, in the person of Sargis I (r. c.
 1260-1285), to the hereditary principate of Samtskhe, and became de facto independent of the kings of Georgia under the protectorate of Mongol Ilkhanate in 1268.
 The residence of Jaqeli was established in Sapara, located in the Samtskhe–Javakheti region of Georgia.

 In 1334, King George V of Georgia brought Samtskhe within the Georgian realm again, and bestowed his maternal uncle Sargis II Jaqeli (r.
 1306-1334) with the dignity of atabag, which would become hereditary in the Jaqeli line down to the 17th century.
-Henceforth, the principality was known as Samtskhe-Saatabago, the latter part of this portmanteau meaning "of the atabags".
+Henceforth, the principality was known as Samtskhe-Saatabago, the latter part of this compound word meaning "of the atabags".